carrot/ship/readme.md

 project.write_config();

 // To actually deploy, just call adapter.deploy().
 This returns a promise so
 // you know when it's done.
+It also emits progress events along the way, since
+// some deployments take a while and you might want to keep track of progress.

 project.deploy(project_root)
+  .progress(console.log)
   .catch(console.error)
   .done(function(res){
     console.log('successfully deployed!');